 Resources for Pre-65 Retirees

 Purdue University, in partnership with the Purdue University Retirees Association (PURA) and the Henriott Group Inc., has arranged free assistance for choosing health insurance options.
-Purdue University and PURA are pleased to be able to offer this assistance, and we encourage you to review your options for 2019.
+Purdue University and PURA are pleased to be able to offer this assistance, and we encourage you to review your options.

 Who is Eligible?